 \subsection{Diffusion-Based Trajectory Planner}

-For motion planning, we adopt a conditional denoising diffusion head from DiffusionDrive \cite{diffusiondrive} that generates trajectories via iterative refinement (we also experiment with different planners in \cref{sec:ablations}, showing that our method can achieve good performance with any planner).
-Unlike standard regression-based planners, this approach treats trajectory prediction as a denoising process: given an initial set of noisy trajectory proposals (anchors), ego vehicle state, and visual features, the model gradually refines them into feasible plans.
+For planning, we adopt a conditional denoising diffusion head from DiffusionDrive \cite{diffusiondrive} that generates trajectories via iterative refinement (we also test different planners in \cref{sec:ablations}, showing our method performs well with any planner).
+Unlike regression-based planners, this approach treats trajectory prediction as a denoising process: given noisy trajectory proposals (anchors), ego state, and visual features, the model gradually refines them into feasible plans.

-The trajectory is represented as a sequence of waypoints, $\tau = \{(x_t, y_t)\}_{t=1}^{T_f}$, where $T_f$ is the planning horizon and $(x_t, y_t)$ is the waypoint location at a future time $t$ in the ego-vehicle's coordinate system.
+The trajectory is represented as a sequence of waypoints, $\tau = {(x_t, y_t)}_{t=1}^{T_f}$, where $T_f$ is the planning horizon and $(x_t, y_t)$ is the waypoint location at future time $t$ in the ego-vehicle's coordinate system.